Back to Blog

 How to Analyze a Company Before You Invest

-A research methodology for studying public companies: what to read in the financials, how to listen to management, and how to map the competitive landscape — built around primary sources, not commentary.
+A research methodology for studying public companies: what to read in the financials, how to read management, and how to map the competitive landscape.

 This is a guide to doing your own research, not a list of stocks to buy.
 Investing decisions are yours; what we can offer is a repeatable way to study a company so the decision is at least informed.
 Everything below is framed around primary sources - filings, transcripts, the company's own disclosures - because secondary commentary is downstream of those documents and almost always loses information on the way.

-Before reading a single analyst note or news article, go to the source material.
-For U.S.-listed companies that means the SEC's EDGAR database.
+Before reading a single analyst note or news article, go to the primary sources.
+For U.S.-listed companies that means the SEC's EDGAR database; the SEC's guide to reading a 10-K is a good orientation.
 For most others, the company's own investor-relations site is the canonical place to find quarterly and annual reports.

 The documents that actually matter: